Critical analysis on the reproducibility of visual quality assessment using deep features: Data leakage cases

 \begin{enumerate} \item The quick increase of both the training and validation accuracy of the training procedure seems unreasonable, given the coarseness of the classes.
 At class boundaries, the classification task is difficult, as illustrated in Figure~\ref{fig:class_complexity}.
 Although this increased classification complexity at class boundaries is inherent to all classification tasks, it was unnecessarily and artificially introduced in this case.
 Based on perceptual information alone, a human would be hard-pressed to perform the classification up to an accuracy of 95\%.
 It seems very unlikely that the reported classification accuracy on the validation set is achievable in such a difficult scenario. \item Complex DCNNs, trained on small datasets, like the one used in this work, eventually overfit if training keeps going on long enough.
 The validation set is meant as a tool to detect overfitting and, therefore, as a criterion to stop training.
 Overfitting can be detected by comparing the change in validation set performance.
 In the onset of overfitting, the gap between training and validation set performance starts widening.
 The validation set performance improvement stagnates and eventually reverses, while training set performance continues rising.
 However, in this plot, there is no such \textit{noticeable} stagnation in the validation set accuracy, as the training process runs to the maximum epoch threshold. \end{enumerate}

 Figure~\ref{fig:fine-tune} depicts the training progress of the fine-tuning step.
 On top is our reimplementation of the author's approach, and its corrected version is shown below.
-To obtain the plot in the upper part, we had to introduce A particular form of data leakage can be found in an earlier version of the author's public code\footnote{\urlx{https://github.com/Skythianos/No-Reference-Video-Quality-Assessment-Based-on-the-Temporal-Pooling-of-Deep-Features/tree/621f689eae8319be79af80497db55d97637ea213}} and is therefore likely to have been the cause of this implausible fine-tuning performance.
-The author was notified of this error in August 2019, as can be seen in the discussion of this problem on the author's code repository issues page\footnote{\urlx{https://github.com/Skythianos/No-Reference-Video-Quality-Assessment-Based-on-the-Temporal-Pooling-of-Deep-Features/issues/2\#issue-475618103}}.
+To obtain the plot in the upper part, we had to introduce a particular form of data leakage that can be found in an earlier version of the author's public code\footnote{\urlx{https://github.com/Skythianos/No-Reference-Video-Quality-Assessment-Based-on-the-Temporal-Pooling-of-Deep-Features/tree/621f689eae8319be79af80497db55d97637ea213}} and is therefore likely to have been the cause of this implausible fine-tuning performance.
+The author was notified of this error in August 2019, as can be seen in the discussion of this problem on the author's code repository issues page\footnote{\urlx{http://web.archive.org/web/20201205103659/https://github.com/Skythianos/No-Reference-Video-Quality-Assessment-Based-on-the-Temporal-Pooling-of-Deep-Features/issues/2}}.

 In the author's original implementation, the first selection of 80\% of the videos was used to fine-tune the feature extraction network.
 Then 20\% of the frames from these videos were randomly selected and pooled in a data structure.
 From this data structure, a random selection for training and validation was made.
 Obviously, this causes frames from the same video to end up in both of the sets, defeating the validation set's purpose.
 The validation set is meant to be sampled independently from the training set to fairly estimate a model's generalization potential on an independent test set.
-Since this is not the case, the validation performance does not indicate the test set's performance.
-The validation and training performance are closely matched, as the two sets are nearly identical in content.
+Since this is not the case, the validation performance does not indicate the performance on an independent test set.
+The validation and training performances are very similar, as the two sets are nearly identical in content.